adamolnar/Final_Project/MANUAL_TESTING.md

   - User's email
   - User's last login date
   - Profile picture (if available)
-  - Post count
+  - Create Post
-  - Comment count
+  - Draft post
-  - Shared count
+  - Contact admin
   - "About" section
 - Recent Posts should be displayed (if available).
 - Buttons to edit and delete the profile (if authorized).